nmsmith22389/kicad-footprint-generator/scripts/Packages/Package_BGA/README.rst

     ``roundrect``.
 It defaults to whatever ``pad_shape`` is set to.
 Note that unlike pcbnew's GUI footprint editor, a ``paste_margin`` set in this footprint definition *will* be taken into account here.

+``extra_text``:
+    This value adds extra text on a layer of your choosing.
+This can be useful for some special cases such as adding an extra location marker to more nonstandard footprints.
+Below is a longer explanation of this option.

 Staggered pad layouts
 ~~~~~~~~~~~~~~~~~~~~~